Air Conflicts: Vietnam

-Air Conflicts: Vietnam is a flight simulation video game in the Air Conflicts series developed by Games Farm and published by BitComposer Entertainment.
-The game was released on November 26, 2013 for PlayStation 3 and Xbox 360, and Microsoft Windows.
-An Ultimate Edition of the game was released for PlayStation 4 on June 27, 2014.
+Air Conflicts: Vietnam is a 2013 flight simulation video game in the Air Conflicts series developed by Games Farm and published by BitComposer Entertainment for PlayStation 3 and Xbox 360, and Microsoft Windows.
+An Ultimate Edition of the game was released for PlayStation 4 in 2014.

+Gameplay

 The player must take down the enemy pilots in order to win each level.

-Development
+Development and release

 The developers aimed to create a game which players could "pick up and play" without requiring a large time investment.
 The game was released for PlayStation 3 and Xbox 360 on November 26, 2013.
-In 2014 the developers announced that an 'Ultimate Edition' of the game would be released exclusively on PlayStation 4 that year, an edition which would include a new campaign and other improvements to the game.
+In 2014, the developers announced that an 'Ultimate Edition' of the game would be released exclusively on PlayStation 4 that year, an edition which would include a new campaign and other improvements to the game.
 This edition was released on June 27, 2014.

 Reception

 The game has received generally unfavorable reviews.

-The game was given an award at Booom Contest for being the best 2013 video game developed in Slovakia.
+Nevertheless, it was given an award at Booom Contest for being the best 2013 video game developed in Slovakia.